 That blank wall, however, showed me the writing adventure, and I loved it.
 Sudden twists with dips and doodles expanded the story beyond my original plan.
 To this day, I save my notes, knowing the best direction for the plot may be scribbled in something I hadn’t intended, something I hadn’t noticed.

 In Margin Notes, my blog, I write about life’s small, unexpected moments, those easily overlooked details in our daily margins as we rush toward the horizon.

 My children’s picture book, Sweet Moon Baby: An Adoption Tale, shows the miraculous adventure of separate lives navigating beneath a wise moon.
 At long last, they reach a point they never could have imagined.

 Writing about characters who feel detoured, dead-ended, or derailed is my challenge.
 I understand feeling stalled.
 At least temporarily.

 Point B is always ahead.

-Just a little more off the edge than anyone thought.
+Just a little farther than I thought.